daunce/CTF-Write-ups/2022/DUCTF/osint/pre-kebab_challenge/README.md

 ![](36994_20180612221135778089.jpg)

-The shows "The Epping Club".
+That shows "The Epping Club".

 Using Google maps I confirm that's the location.